ZeroComp: Zero-shot Object Compositing from Image Intrinsics via Diffusion

 \subsection{Preserving background fidelity}

 The ControlNet framework does not guarantee a perfect reconstruction of the background image.
 As demonstrated in previous studies, small details are susceptible to loss~\cite{zhu2023designing}.
 To mitigate this, we take inspiration from the differential compositing framework of Debevec~\cite{debevec1998rendering} and generate a shadow opacity ratio from two predictions of \method.
-Denoting $f_\theta(\mathbf{i})$ as a full inference pass of the model on input intrinsic maps $\mathbf{i} = \{i_d, i_n, i_a, i_s\}$ (containing depth, normals, albedo and shading resp., c.f. \Cref{sec:training}), we compute the shadow opacity ratio:

-where $\mathbf{i}_\mathrm{comp}$ and $\mathbf{i}_\mathrm{bg}$ are the intrinsic maps of the composite and background resp., see \Cref{eqn:comp}.
-Note that \Cref{eqn:ratio} is computed on grayscale and the result is clamped to $[0,1]$.
+Denoting $f_\theta(\mathbf{i})$ as a full inference pass of the model on input intrinsic maps $\mathbf{i} = \{i_d, i_n, i_a, i_s\}$ (containing depth, normals, albedo and shading resp., c.f. \Cref{sec:training}), we compute the shadow opacity ratio $R = f_\theta(\mathbf{i}_\mathrm{comp}) / f_\theta(\mathbf{i}_\mathrm{bg}) $, where $\mathbf{i}_\mathrm{comp}$ and $\mathbf{i}_\mathrm{bg}$ are the intrinsic maps of the composite and background resp., see \Cref{eqn:comp}.
+Note that the ratio is computed on grayscale and the result is clamped to $[0,1]$.
 We fix the diffusion with the same seed and use the same shading mask on the background $i_s$ to minimize discrepancies between both predictions.
 To further avoid unnecessary opacity unrelated to the object, we set the opacity to 1 if they are outside of the shading mask $m$ computed earlier (c.f. \Cref{sec:zero-shot}).
 A Gaussian blur with kernel $15\times15$ and $\sigma=1.5$ is applied to $m$ to avoid blending artifacts.
 The final compositing equation is

 where $C$ is a color balance factor computed as the average color ratio of background $x_\mathrm{bg}$ and the network output $f(\mathbf{i}_\mathrm{comp})$ to account for global color shifts.
 In \Cref{fig:background_composition_results}, we compare our composition and direct output of the network.